edibblepdx/gobook/README.md

 # gobook

-This repo includes my solutions to the book exercises that are interspersed throughout the chapters.
-I use __go version 1.25.0__.
+This repo includes my solutions to "The Go Programming Language" book exercises.
+I use __go version 1.24.1__.

-[Code examples](https://github.com/adonovan/gopl.io/) from the book are available to download at __gopl.io__. `go get` has since been deprecated and `go install` is used instead.
+[Code examples](https://github.com/adonovan/gopl.io/) from the book are available to download at __gopl.io__. `go get` has since been deprecated for this use and `go install` is used instead.

 ```bash
 $ export GOBIN=$HOME/gobook/bin                 # choose workspace directory